bchangala/nitrogen/docs/tutorials/ndbasis.rst

 values are appropriate for most cases, but these can be changed if necessary.

-Let's move on to a two-dimensional example, the real spherical harmonics, which are defined by the `~nitrogen.special.RealSphericalH` special function class.
+Let's move on to a two-dimensional example, the real spherical harmonics, which are defined by the :class:`~nitrogen.special.RealSphericalH` special function class.

 ..  doctest:: example-ndbasis-2